Issaquah Highlands Architectural Guidelines

 The purpose of this section is to establish standard review procedures and submittal requirements for all exterior improvements on single-family and multi-family properties.
 The procedures and requirements are designed to promote timely and complete reviews by the ARC.
 Architectural Review Applications must be approved by the ARC prior to commencing any work.

 No proposed modification requiring ARC approval should be initiated until the approval process is complete and written or emailed notification has been received.
 Applications received after a project is started are not valid and may result in removal and restoration at the owner’s expense as well as applicable fines.
 It is the property owner’s responsibility to determine if government body (City of Issaquah or other governmental) approval is required.
 Approval by the appropriate government body does not relieve the property owner of responsibility to obtain ARC approval nor does ARC approval relieve the property owner of responsibility to obtain all required governmental approvals.
 The following review fees are non-refundable.

 Some projects do not require a formal review or review fee but still require a completed application.
-The IHCA Community Manager will review all applications to ensure that all required information has been supplied and notify the Applicant of such in a letter or by email.
+The IHCA Community Manager will review all applications to ensure that all required information has been supplied and notify the Applicant of such in a letter or by email within three business days.
 Once the Applicant has received notification, the Applicant may proceed with the project.